CraigMcC1997/CraigMcC1997/README.md

 ---

 ## About me :rocket:
-- Currently working at ARM as a Graduate GPU Software Engineer
+- Currently working as a Graduate GPU Software Engineer
-- Previously a student of Computer Games Technology @ UWS Paisley
+- Previously a student of Computer Games Technology
 - Achieved the British Computer Society Membership Prize for Best Final Year Overall Performance 2019-2020
 - Finalist in the ScotSoft Young Software Engineer Awards 2019-2020